abpframework/abp/docs/en/UI/Angular/Content-Projection-Service.md

   { someProp: "SOME_VALUE" }
 );

-const componentRef = this.ContentProjectionService.projectContent(strategy);
+const componentRef = this.contentProjectionService.projectContent(strategy);
 ```

-In this example, the `viewContainerRefOfTarget`, which is a `ViewContainerRef` instance, will be cleared and `SomeComponent` component will placed inside it.
-Moreover, the given context will be applied, so `someProp` of the component will be set to `SOME_VALUE`.
+In this example, the `viewContainerRefOfTarget`, which is a `ViewContainerRef` instance, will be cleared and `SomeComponent` component will be placed inside it.
+In addition, the given context will be applied and `someProp` of the component will be set to `SOME_VALUE`.

 > You should keep the returned `ComponentRef` or `EmbeddedViewRef`, as they are a reference to the projected content and you will need them to destroy it when necessary.